w3c/did-extensions/did-pqie-method-specification.md

 ### 7.5 Cryptographic Agility

 While the current specification defaults to Ring-LWE (Kyber-compatible), the `latticeParams` field in the DID document allows for a managed transition to future NIST-approved algorithms without changing the fundamental method structure.

+### 7.6 Rate Limiting

+To prevent DoS attacks on shared resolvers and ledger interfaces, implementers MUST enforce rate limiting.
+The default policy is:
+**5 tokens/hour/user** (or requests/hour/IP).

 ---